Dolby Atmos: Headphones

 Dolby Atmos also has headphone implementations for PCs, the Xbox One, the Xbox Series X/S, and mobile phones.
 They work by using audio processing algorithms to convert the Atmos object metadata into a binaural 360° output using the usual two headphone speakers.
 This technique is an improvement on the previous Dolby Headphone technology, allowing infinite channels of sound to be processed into a virtual surround experience.

-Windows 10 Version 1703 Creators Update added platform-level support for spatial sound processing including both Windows Sonic for Headphones and Dolby Atmos for Headphones.
+Windows 10 version 1703 ("Creators Update") added platform-level support for spatial sound processing, including Windows Sonic for Headphones and Dolby Atmos for Headphones.
 Dolby Atmos for headphones requires a license to function which can be purchased or redeemed inside the Dolby Access app.
 Some branded headphones designed explicitly to deliver better audio quality exist, but users can use their normal headphones or earphones so long as the decoding device uses Atmos, or the audio track itself has been previously downmixed.

-With the release of third-generation AirPods in October 2021, Apple added support for Dolby Atmos, branded Spatial Audio, to all AirPods (including earlier hardware generations), AirPods Pro, AirPods Max, and most headphones marketed under the Beats brand.
+With the release of third-generation AirPods in October 2021, Apple added support for Dolby Atmos, branded Spatial Audio, to all AirPods (third-generation and newer), AirPods Pro, AirPods Max, and most headphones marketed under the Beats brand.

 Smartphones

 Dolby Atmos has smartphone implementations for devices including but not limited to the iPhone XS/XR and later (when running iOS 13 or later) and almost all Samsung smartphones and tablets released after the Samsung Galaxy S9.
-Other smartphones and tablets with Dolby Atmos include the Razer Phone and Razer Phone 2, the ZTE Axon 7, Sony Xperia 1, Lenovo K4 Note, Lenovo Vibe K5 Note, Lenovo K8 Note, Huawei P20, Huawei P30, Poco F3, Realme XT, Realme X2 Pro, Realme 6 Pro, Realme X7 Max, Realme Pad, Nokia 6, OnePlus 7, OnePlus 7T, OnePlus 8 and OnePlus 8T, Moto g82.
-Implementations in phone use both the binaural headphone technology and the dual loudspeaker virtual surround sound implementation similar to that used in Dolby Atmos TVs and Soundbars.
+Other smartphones and tablets with Dolby Atmos include the Razer Phone and Razer Phone 2, the ZTE Axon 7, Sony Xperia 1, Lenovo K4 Note, Lenovo Vibe K5 Note, Lenovo K8 Note, Huawei P20, Huawei P30, Poco F3, Realme XT, Realme X2 Pro, Realme 6 Pro, Realme X7 Max, Realme Pad, Nokia 6, OnePlus 7, OnePlus 7T, OnePlus 8 and OnePlus 8T, and Moto G8, Moto G32, and Redmi Note 13 Pro.
+Implementations in phone use both the binaural headphone technology and the dual loudspeaker virtual surround sound implementation, similar to that used in Dolby Atmos TVs and soundbars.

 Automobiles

+NIO ET7 comes standard with Dolby Atmos.
+On November 16, 2021, NIO announced that Dolby Atmos will be standardized on all NIO ET7s, the smart flagship electric sedan of the company, combined with a 7.1.4 immersive sound system.

-Dolby's first implementation of Atmos in an automobile will be the Lucid Air sedan from Lucid Motors.
+Dolby's first implementation of Atmos in an automobile was the Lucid Air sedan from Lucid Motors.

+Other brands that have since cars equipped with Dolby Atmos include Genesis, Li Auto, Lotus, Mercedes, Polestar, Rivian, Volvo, Cadillac, and Xiaomi.

 Compatibility

 Dolby Atmos is adaptable and can be played back on various speaker setups.
 As well, many audio products provide additional support for Dolby Atmos.

 The technology has been licensed to other brands by Dolby.
-Since its launch, the Dolby Atmos format has been used by / affiliated with several companies in consumer technology as well as major film productions.
-This has added to the overall availability of content for Dolby Atmos’ users.
+Since its launch, the Dolby Atmos format has been used by/affiliated with several companies in consumer technology as well as major film productions.
+This has added to the overall availability of content for Dolby Atmos users.